MoJych/GTM-outreach-engine/README.md

 ## Honest status

-What's real: all five endpoints work. `/check-domain` and `/personalize-opener` are called from live Clay HTTP API columns and the pipeline has run end to end against a real company list. `/handle-reply` is called by an n8n workflow bound to a real IMAP inbox.
+What's real: the service is live on Render and all five endpoints work. `/check-domain` and `/personalize-opener` are called from live Clay HTTP API columns and the pipeline has run end to end against a real company list. `/handle-reply` is called by an n8n workflow bound to a real IMAP inbox.

 What isn't, yet:

-- **Hosting is still an ngrok tunnel**, so the public URL changes on restart.
-Deploy config for Render (`render.yaml`, `requirements.txt`) is in the repo, but the service hasn't been switched over yet — that's a five-minute dashboard job, see "Deploying to Render" above.
+- **No persistence.** The service is stateless: three dependencies, no database.
+Nothing records which company was contacted, when, or with what — that lives in a CSV outside the service.
+There is no suppression list and no deduplication, so nothing stops the same person being contacted twice.
+This is the largest gap between what is here and something that could run a campaign for someone else, and it is the next thing being built.
 - **n8n's outcome branches are still `NoOp` nodes** — the workflow classifies a reply and sends me a Telegram notification, but "update HubSpot stage" and "send a Calendly link" are placeholders, not wired actions.
 It's detect-and-notify, not detect-and-act.
 - **Sending is manual.** The pipeline generates and stores openers; a human still presses send.
 - **No automated tests.** Every endpoint has been smoke-tested by hand and against real data, which is not the same thing.